CSC207-UofT/course-project-purplemongoose/phase0/CRC Cards/Use Cases/ModifyPersonalProfile.md

 N/A

 ## Responsibilities:
-Changes their profile (name, picture, description, etc) and adjust the User and Client values in the database correspondingly.
+Changes their profile (name, picture, description, etc) and adjust the User and Client values in the gateway correspondingly.

 ## Collaborators:
 - [[User(A)]]